finos/a11y-theme-builder/DEV_GUIDE.md

 Note that the build directory is not updated with these changes until an `npm run build` or `npm run build-ui` is performed.

-## Potential Windows Issue
+### Potential Windows Issue
 One problem you might run into on a Windows system is that themes may not appear, load, or be created.
 If this is the case, it most likely means there is a problem with your [themes file](https://github.com/finos/a11y-theme-builder/blob/main/code/src/data/themes), which acts as the database.
 The most common explanation is that your environment has automatically changed the line endings of this file to `CRLF`.
 To fix this either use your editor to change the line endings to `LF`, or better, follow [this guide](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) to ensure git does not do this in the future by running the command `git config --global core.autocrlf false`, and reseting the repo.

-### Our Recommendation
+#### Our Recommendation
 We suggest you to use WSL (Windows Subsytem For Linux).`Use it from the very start of cloning the Repo` in your local system than you will not face the issue mentioned above

 ## Create a Pull Request

-After making changes, don't forget to commit with the sign-off flag (-s)
+After making changes, commit your changes, we recommend using the below format.
 ```
-$ git commit -s -m “my commit message w/signoff”
+$ git commit -m "finos/a11y-theme-builder < issue no.> : <heading of the issue solved>"
 ```
 Once all changes have been committed, push the changes.

 ```
+$ git pull origin <branch-name>
 $ git push origin <branch-name>
 ```
 Then on Github, navigate to the `finos/a11y-theme-builder` repository and create a pull request from your recently pushed changes to the `dev` branch.

 ### Registration for LFX EasyCLA

-after first pull-request register for EasyCLA.
-We suggest to proceed as individual contributor as some companies may requrie their legal departments to review their open source contribution.
+When you create your first pull request for FINOS A11y Theme Builder, you will be asked to agree to a Contributors License Agreement.
+You can find more information on this topic [here](https://github.com/finos/a11y-theme-builder/blob/main/CONTRIBUTE.md#finos-restrictions)

 ### Mention for Review

-Please mention your mentor or any maintainer (working on similar issue) tag them in the comments so that they get the notification about your pull-request.
+In Theme Builder, all pull requests must be reviewed by at least one maintainer.
+In general, you should try to select a reviewer that is either very familiar with the issue that you are working on or very familiar with the code or functionality that you are changing.
+If in doubt, tag your mentor in a comment in the PR asking for guidance so that they will be notified of your question.
+You can find more information on this topic [here](https://github.com/finos/a11y-theme-builder/blob/main/CONTRIBUTE.md#contribution-rules)

 ## Understanding Server APIs